starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Locals
 ------

-Local expressions are defined with the term ``local``.
-Local variables cannot be revoked, unlike references.
+Local variables are defined using the keyword ``local``.
+Cairo places local variables relative to the frame pointer (fp), and thus their values will not be revoked.
 See :ref:`local_vars` for more information.

 .. tested-code:: cairo syntax_local

     local a = 3

-The instruction ``alloc_locals`` must be placed at the start of any function that uses locals.
+Any function that uses local variable, must have the ``alloc_locals`` instruction at the beginning of the function.
+This instruction is responsible for allocating the memory cells used by the local variables.

 .. tested-code:: cairo syntax_alloc_locals